 2. Vulnerability Fixing

-HIPAA compliance requires that once the risk assessment is successfully completed, proper steps to remediate the vulnerabilities and areas of non-compliance be done as soon as possible.
+HIPAA compliance requires that once the risk assessment like healthcare penetration testing or vulnerability assessment is successfully completed, proper steps to remediate the vulnerabilities and areas of non-compliance be taken as soon as possible.

 The vulnerabilities listed will also have all their information including actionable risk scores for prioritization and remediation measures which can help in the immediate fixing of vulnerabilities.